 The NTAHC AGM was held on the 17th October at 5.30pm 2018 at 46 Woods St Darwin, and with Alice Springs via Skype.
 The current Board members are:

 President Maria Scarlett

 Vice President Jenne Roberts

-The positions of Secretary, Treasurer, Hep Consumer Representative and 2 x Ordinary Board Members remain vacant.
+The positions of Secretary, 2 ordinary members, HIV Consumer Rep and Hep Consumer Representative remain vacant.

 As a third-generation Territorian, Maria was schooled in the nuances of living in multi-cultural and cross cultural societies.
 She believes family, resilience, passion, laughter, a willingness to remain inquisitive and strong friendships are the key elements which have enabled her to travel a less conventional leadership path.

 She has worked in the not for profit sectors of childcare, childcare advocacy, and medical research ethics.
 In 2014 Maria retired and now sits on the NTAHC Board.
 Maria believes that diversity in the Board Room is the building block for strong leadership.